 Plus, they're neighbor- and apartment-friendly.
 They don't take up much space and you can listen whenever you want, as loudly as you want (just give your ears a break — prolonged exposure to music at loud volume can damage your hearing).

-Choose an amp that has the right output for your headphones.
-Otherwise, you'll need an adapter to connect them.
-Most headphones require either a 3.5mm miniplug connection or a 1/4" connection.
-Some high-end models use a balanced connection.
+Choose an amp that has the right audio output for your headphones.
+Otherwise you'll need an adapter to connect them.

 Music source connections